This Luxe SPF Brand Just Launched a Whipped Cream Inspired-Sunscreen

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

-Touted as the best-smelling sunscreen of all time, Vacation’s nostalgic ‘80s-inspired aesthetic is just as noteworthy as its actual formulas.
-In keeping with the brand’s retr0-luxe vibes (not to mention making sunscreen actually fun), the brand just launched a new sunscreen inspired by whipped cream, and let’s just say I have never been so excited about SPF.
-The bottle—or can, rather—is designed with an authentic “tilt valve” actuator, so the formula truly does come out looking and feeling like actual whipped cream.
-The dispenser even emulates that “whooshing” noise you get when dispensing whipped cream.
+Touted as the best-smelling sunscreen of all time, Vacation’s nostalgic ‘80s-inspired aesthetic is just innovative formulas.
+In keeping with the brand’s retr0-luxe vibes (not to mention making sunscreen actually fun), the brand’s newest launch is a whipped cream-inspired sunscreen that looks good enough to eat (but don’t!).
+The bottle—or can, rather—is designed with an authentic “tilt valve” actuator, so the sunscreen truly does dispense looking and feeling like real whipped cream.
+The dispenser even emulates that “whooshing” noise you hear when topping your latte.
 It’s literally dessert for your skin.

 Nostalgic design and swoon-inducing packaging aside, the actual formula of Whipped Classic SPF 30 is also downright yummy.
-The “lighter than air” formula (think foam or shaving cream in terms of the texture) is perfect for those who are acne-prone or simply hate the greasy feeling and residual odor that many sunscreens leave behind.
-The broad-Spectrum and water-resistant sunscreen mousse was also formulated with eco-friendly ingredients, including non-ozone depleting Solstice® Propellant—which also helped achieve the formula’s whipped-cream-like texture.
+The “lighter than air” formula (think shaving cream textured puffs) is perfect for those who are acne-prone or simply hate the greasy feeling and residual odor that many sunscreens leave behind.
+The broad-spectrum, water-resistant sunscreen mousse was also formulated with eco-friendly ingredients, including non-ozone depleting Solstice® Propellant—which also helped achieve the formula’s whipped-cream-like texture.
+This reef-safe, vegan formula is made with skin pampering ingredients like coconut oil and banana extract, rounding out the dessert experience, without the calories

 Vacation Classic Whip SPF 30 Sunscreen